MartinSStewart/elm-serialize/FAQ.md

 You then chain `variantX` calls for every alternative (in the same order as the pattern matcher).

-You end with a call to `buildCustom`.
+You end with a call to `finishCustom`.

 An example: